-When a user decides to transfer funds to somebody else, the Ethereum blockchain is able to do this in approximately 16 seconds, no matter where the sender or receiver is located.
+When a user decides to transfer funds to somebody else, the Ethereum blockchain can do this in approximately 16 seconds, no matter where the sender or receiver is located.

-This is actually much faster that the Bitcoin blockchain, which normally takes about 10 minutes.
-Just like Bitcoin, the Ethereum blockchain has become really popular, and transaction fees are starting to get a bit more expensive.
+This is much faster than the Bitcoin blockchain, which normally takes about 10 minutes.
+Just like Bitcoin, the Ethereum blockchain has become popular, and transaction fees are starting to get a bit more expensive.

 During its busiest period in January 2018, transaction fees averaged $4, meaning that it became uneconomical to use Ethereum for transferring small amounts.
 However, at the time of writing in July 2018, this has since been reduced to less than $1.

 An even more worrying issue for the Ethereum developers is the network’s ability to “scale” transactions.
-When people talk about scalability, it is used to understand how many transactions a system can handle, and whether it can grow with the amount of transactions going through it.
+When people talk about scalability, it is used to understand how many transactions a system can handle and whether it can grow with the number of transactions going through it.

-Even outside of the blockchain industry, each system has a maximum amount of transactions it is able to scale to.
-For example, payment issuer Visa is able to process a maximum of 50,000 transactions per second, which is almost 30 times more than it actually needs to process!
+Even outside of the blockchain industry, each system has a maximum amount of transactions it can scale to.
+For example, payment issuer Visa can process a maximum of 50,000 transactions per second, which is almost 30 times more than it needs to process!

 To give you an idea of why this is a problem — in late 2017, the Ethereum network almost crashed when the popular Ethereum dApp Crypto-Kitties was processing way more transactions than the system could handle.

-The team are aware of these problems and are working on a few solutions, which I will briefly mention later.
+The team is aware of these problems and is working on a few solutions, which I will briefly mention later.